Amanjot1699/Audible-Data-Cleaning-Excel-PQE-/README.md

-#Audible Data Cleaning Project
+# Audible Data Cleaning Project

-Overview
+## Project Description / Problem Statement
-This project focuses on cleaning and standardizing the Audible dataset using Excel Power Query Editor.
-The objective is to ensure data consistency and accuracy for future analysis, enabling better decision-making related to pricing, content availability, and customer satisfaction.
+Audible's dataset contains inconsistencies in formatting, missing values, and unstructured data that hinder effective analysis.
+This project focuses on cleaning and standardizing the dataset using Power Query Editor in Excel.
+The objective is to ensure data accuracy, consistency, and readiness for further analysis by transforming key columns such as book title, author, release date, duration, price, and ratings.

-Project Goals
+## Project Objectives
-Clean and standardize the dataset for analysis.
-Utilize Excel Power Query to enhance data quality.
-Prepare the dataset for insights into Audible's offerings.
-Key Tasks
-Data Cleaning:

-Standardized author names and ensured consistent date formats.
-Converted text-based time durations into numeric values.
-Data Transformation:

-Created custom columns in Power Query to split combined data and standardize ratings and pricing.
+- Standardize book titles to maintain consistency in naming conventions.
+- Separate and structure author names for better readability.
+- Convert the release date into a uniform date format.
+- Transform duration values into a proper time format for better calculations.
+- Ensure price data is in numeric format for accurate financial analysis.
+- Extract and format ratings to separate numerical ratings and the number of reviews.
-Merged relevant columns to streamline the dataset.
+- Merge or split relevant columns to improve data structure.
-Data Preparation:

-Ensured the dataset is ready for analysis by removing errors and inconsistencies.
-Tools Used
+## Tools and Techniques Used
-Excel Power Query Editor: For data cleaning, transformation, and preparation.
+- **Power Query Editor (Excel)** for data cleaning and transformation.
-Microsoft Excel: For data manipulation and visualization.
-Conclusion
-This project has significantly enhanced my skills in data cleaning and transformation using Excel Power Query.
-I am thankful for the mentorship and guidance from Ayushi Jain at WsCube Tech, which helped me through this learning journey.

-Acknowledgments
-WsCube Tech: For providing the resources and mentorship throughout this project.
+- **Data Type Standardization** to ensure consistency in date, numeric, and text fields.
+- **Custom Column Formulas** to extract, modify, and transform data values.
+- **Text and String Functions** to manipulate names, ratings, and price values.
+- **Splitting and Merging Columns** to restructure data effectively.

+## Project Impact
+- Improved data quality, making it easier to analyze trends in audiobook pricing, popularity, and customer preferences.
+- Structured and standardized dataset, allowing for seamless integration with further analytical tools.
+- Enhanced efficiency in data processing by automating repetitive cleaning tasks using Power Query.
+- Reliable and consistent data that can be used for deriving meaningful business insights.